MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ## Convert the C++ projects to extensions for Python

 To make the C++ DLL an extension for Python, first modify the exported methods to interact with Python types.
-Then add a function that exports the module, along with definitions of the module's methods.
+Then, add a function that exports the module, along with definitions of the module's methods.

 The sections that follow explain how you perform these steps by using both the CPython extensions and PyBind11.